grahamshaw1972/a2000Keyboard/wasdKeycapTemplates/README.md

 ## Choose colours

 If you want your keycaps to look similar to the original A2000 Cherry keyboard, then use the colour map tool to choose colours using this template.
+WASD will use this template when picking your keycaps.

 ![](colourTemplate.JPG)